 We’ve said it before, the Fox Body Mustang has proven to become today's 32 Ford.
 Today’s hot-rodders install virtually any engine combination you can imagine into these cars.
 I’ve seen everything from a Duramax to a Cadillac 500 in a Fox Body Mustang.
 The options are endless, thanks to the 1979-1993 Mustangs' large engine bay, lightweight, low price, and parts availability.

 Now, not everyone is hip to Mustang LS1 Engine Swap or Rat motor into their Ford.
-The Brand-loyal types want to look to their beloved blue oval offerings for solutions on getting the most bang-for-the-buck, while separating themselves from the pushrod 5.0 crowd.
+The Brand-loyal types want to look to their beloved blue oval offerings for solutions on getting the most bang for the buck while separating themselves from the pushrod 5.0 crowd.

-Im here to offer you Mustang blue bloods with a viable option to your venerable 5.0 thats inexpensive (relatively speaking), plentiful, and easy to retrofit.
+Im here to offer you Mustang blue bloods with a viable option to your venerable 5.0 that's inexpensive (relatively speaking), plentiful, and easy to retrofit.
 What is it?
 Its Ford Racing Mustang crate engine – 4.6L 3v and controls package.
 Ok, now you guys are probably thinking “I thought he said cheap?”….

 Follow along on this build.
 I think you’ll be surprised at how easily this can be accomplished.
-You may just decide to convert that old 4-banger or engine-less roller into a 3V fox of your own.
+You may decide to convert that old 4-banger or engine-less roller into a 3V fox of your own.
 We’ll be the guinea pigs.